adambraimbridge/n-user-api-client/README.md

 password (string)

+remoteIp (string) - the IP of the user

+countryCode (string) - the country the user is located in

+userAgent (string) - the User-Agent header of the user

 apiHost, apiKey - the consumer app should pass these in, based on Vault env vars

+appName - the name of the app using `n-user-api-client`

 #### Return value